 E-books, Music, Tablets

 This is obvious.
 These bus journeys can last anywhere from 5 to 30 hours…you are going to need something to keep you occupied.
-Before every long bus ride, I make sure that my phone, iPod, iPad, computer, e-book whatever I have, is fully charged.
+Before every long bus ride, I make sure that all of my electronics including my iphone, iPod, iPad, computer, e-book whatever I have, is fully charged.
+Interested in knowing what I use to entertain myself on long bus rides?
+Find out here in my Travel Shop.
 Then when I lose interest in the (probably not english) on-board movie, I have something else to turn to.
 By listening to music, reading a book, or writing in a journal I know I will have at least a few hours of personal entertainment to enjoy.